Edible Arraignments

 First of all,

-In fact, I suggest that you watch Brian and Lindsay will totally eat that.
+adobo-flavored corn snacks?
+In fact, I suggest that you watch

-on the MaxFun YouTube channel for a few great ideas.
+Brian and Lindsay, Will Totally Eat That, on the MaxFun YouTube channel for a few great great ideas.
+Invite some friends over.

 All of you consume these together.